Skip to main content

 Whether you are just starting to explore the Tokyo property market or are ready to make a move, Housing Japan is here to help.
 We specialize in buying, selling, and managing luxury residential real estate in central Tokyo.
 With 25 years of experience our multilingual team can guide you through every step of the process, from understanding market data like the REINS reports to finding the right property and completing the transaction.

-Source: Real Estate Information Network for East Japan (REINS), Monthly Market Watch Summary Report, January 2026 (JP only)
+Sources: Real Estate Information Network for East Japan (REINS), Monthly Market Watch Summary Reports, January and February 2026 (JP only); Bank of Japan Monetary Policy Meeting, March 2026